- Indexed in: Google Scholar, DOAJ, Emerging Sources Citation Index (ESCI), Scopus

 Social Media + Society is an Open Access publication; all articles are freely available online immediately upon publication.
 All articles are rigorously peer-reviewed, and brought to publication as rapidly as possible.
 The costs of peer-review and production are covered by Article Processing Charges (APC) paid by the author/institution/funder upon acceptance of the manuscript.

-The article processing charge (APC) for this journal is currently 800 USD*.
-The APC will be $900 starting from 1st January 2023.
+The article processing charge (APC) for this journal is currently 1000 USD*.

 Authors who do not have funding for open access publishing should request a waiver from the publisher once their Original Research Article is accepted after peer review.